Mission, Values and Beliefs

-Calvary University is an independent, nondenominational institution, providing undergraduate and graduate education which prepares Christians to live and serve in the church and the world according to the biblical worldview.
+Calvary University is an independent, nondenominational institution, providing undergraduate, graduate and post graduate education which prepares Christians to live and serve in the church and the world according to the biblical worldview.
 This is accomplished by providing appropriate educational curricula and a climate that fosters the development of intellectual and spiritual maturity, leadership potential, servanthood, and a sense of mission.

 As a Calvary student, you will learn how to study and apply the eternal truths of God’s Word in every aspect of life and service.
 If your goal is to serve in a full-time vocational ministry setting or if you’re looking for a place to grow in your Christian faith while exploring the various career options available, a Calvary education will provide the necessary foundation and credential.
 Each student receives a solid core of biblical and theological studies that undergird every professional major and general education requirement.
 You won’t just learn how to make a living; you’ll learn how to live!

 The Calvary University distinctive is evident in all of our programs – and we have many designed to meet the needs of our diverse student population.
 Calvary University is committed to providing every student with the same high quality educational experience in every program, whether online, on campus, undergraduate or graduate.
 So whether you are just beginning your college education, whether you are wanting to complete something you started long ago, whether you are wanting to make a vocational or ministry change in your life, or whether you are continuing your growth with a graduate degree program, Calvary University is here for you.

 (from Article 8 of the Calvary University Bylaws)